typessymptoms

 Common vestibular migraine triggers include:

-Sleep disruption — both insufficient sleep and oversleeping destabilise the brain's threshold for migraine.
+Sleep disruption.
+Both insufficient sleep and oversleeping destabilise the brain's threshold for migraine.
 Maintaining a consistent sleep schedule is one of the most reliable protective habits.
+Our users frequently report that even a single late night can trigger a vestibular episode the following day.
+Sleep and morning headaches are closely connected — our guide to waking up with headaches covers this link in detail.

-Dietary factors — aged cheeses, processed meats, alcohol (particularly red wine and beer), caffeine (especially withdrawal), and artificial sweeteners are common dietary triggers.
+Dietary factors.
+Aged cheeses, processed meats, alcohol, caffeine (especially withdrawal), and artificial sweeteners are common dietary triggers.
 Skipping meals and dehydration are equally important to avoid.

-Stress and anxiety — psychological stress is among the most cited triggers.
-Paradoxically, the "let-down" period after stress — such as a weekend after a demanding work week — can be equally provocative.
+Stress and anxiety.
+Psychological stress is among the most cited triggers.
+Paradoxically, the let-down period after stress, such as a weekend after a demanding work week, can be equally provocative.
+Stress is a documented migraine trigger and managing it is one of the most effective preventive strategies available.

-Sensory overload — bright, flickering, or fluorescent lights; loud environments; strong perfumes and chemical odours; and busy visual patterns (such as stripes or moving crowds) can all precipitate an episode.
+Sensory overload.
+Bright, flickering, or fluorescent lights, loud environments, strong perfumes, chemical odours, and busy visual patterns can all precipitate an episode.

 Identifying which of these applies to you requires consistent, systematic observation.
 Our post on common migraine triggers covers the full landscape of trigger types in detail, including the research behind each.